U.S. chipmaker Qualcomm hopes for knock-out blow with $2.5 billion CSR bid

 Qualcomm, the world's number one mobile chipmaker, has agreed to pay 900 pence a share in cash for CSR, a 56.5 percent premium on the share price before the start of the offer period in August, CSR said on Wednesday.

-At that time, the British company rebuffed an approach from U.S. chipmaker Microchip Technology (MCHP.O), saying its undisclosed offer was not enough.
+At that time, the British company rebuffed an approach from U.S. chipmaker Microchip Technology, saying its undisclosed offer was not enough.
 The two had remained in talks to reach a deal, with a deadline imposed by UK regulators for Wednesday.

 There is a chance alternative bidders may emerge, Jeffries analyst Robert Lamb told investors in a research note, although he cautioned that the high multiple relative to recent chip mergers which Qualcomm is paying may prove difficult to trump.